 The Falkland Islands were our last port of call before sailing north to Montevideo, Uruguay.
 We spent 2 ½ fascinating days in the Falklands, which included a full day for exploring Stanley.
 We then sailed to nearby West Falkland – and over the next two days, visited three of the outer islands.
 It was a wonderful nature and wildlife experience, filled with cute penguins and other exotic birds. (see link to a separate blog post about our Falklands Outer Islands visit at the bottom of this article).

 In this blog post, I will focus primarily on my 8-hour visit to Stanley since there’s a lot to share.
-I will soon write a separate post about our experiences on the three smaller outer Falklands islands.
 With both posts, I hope to give you a good idea of what to expect when you visit the delightful Falkland Islands.
 You may also be trying to decide whether to include the Falklands on an Antarctica expedition cruise, so I hope this will help.
 First, just a little more background…

 The 1982 Falklands War